coder/coder/docs/templates/tutorial.md

 Coder starts your new workspace from your template.

-## 5. Use your workspace

-After a few seconds, you can use your workspace.
+After a few seconds, your workspace is ready to use.

 ![Workspace is ready](../images/templates/workspace-ready.png)